 Beyond the Tent gave me the opportunity to re-think my Judaism in a positive and enlightening manner.
 I met some incredible people, shared some great experiences and really felt like I came away as a different person.

 I can’t say enough good things about Beyond the Tent.
-I literally went in knowing one one which was vert anxiety inducing for me.
+I literally went in knowing no one which was very anxiety inducing for me.
 I wound up finding this entire new group of people!
 I felt welcomed from the beginning, and that anxiety was gone very quickly.
 I would encourage anyone considering going to try their best to overcome their nerves, because it really is such a welcoming and accessible place.

 I really didn’t know what to expect from the retreat.
 But soon after I arrived, I was hooked on trying to unpack my own experiences and understanding of my American Jewish identity.
 I’d never taken the time to unpack what Jewish culture, tradition, and morality meant to me.
 It was really great to have the opportunity to do so in an environment where I was pushed to think about those ideas.